VSCodeVim/Vim/README.md

 `<operator>Z<char><char>`|Perform `<operator>` backward to the first occurence of `<char><char>`

 ## Switch Input Method Automatically
-(Support macOS and windows for now, linux will comming soon)
+(Support macOS and windows for now, linux will come soon)

 ### Use our recommend program

 #### 1.Install im-select

-Follow the [Installation Guide](https://github.com/daipeihust/im-select#installation) to install in-select according to your platform.
+Follow the [Installation Guide](https://github.com/daipeihust/im-select#installation) to install im-select according to your platform.

 #### 2.Find your default input method key